- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

-Grammarly allows you to state whether you’re creating content in American or British English, which should serve as a relief to writers who do business in the US, Canada, and Great Britain.
+Grammarly allows you to pick whether you’re creating content in American or British English, so you can easily proofread any English variation no matter if you’re writing for the US, Canada, or Great Britain.

-But, for the robo-phobic among us, there is a human element to the Grammarly experience.
-For an additional cost (quite a bit, as you’ll see) you can have a real human editor look over your work to catch complex sentence structure issues or nuanced writing style mistakes.
+For an additional cost (quite a bit, as you’ll see), you can have a real human editor look over your work to catch complex sentence structure issues or nuanced writing style mistakes.

 The link for this is on the bottom right-hand corner of the Grammarly user interface.
 Once you click it, a number of options come up.

 Customer service is huge for me when reviewing a product.
-I want to make sure that my issues are being tended to in a quick manner, and they are being addressed properly.
+I want to make sure that my mistakes are being answered quickly and properly.

 I sent them a question regarding human proofreaders.
 I like to ask questions that are readily available on the website because I’m also testing the patience of their support staff.
 If they’re annoyed at my question and it shows, that’s bad service.